A local automaton for the 2D toric code

-Pauli $X$ and $Z$ qubit error model, one could have $k=2$, and including measurement errors into account might lead to $k = 3$).
+Pauli $X$ and $Z$ qubit error model, one could have $k=2$, and accounting for measurement errors might lead to $k = 3$).
 The construction and proof in the paper are intended to be a proof of principle result, and optimizing the proof (and the performance of the automaton) is an interesting future direction.

-The actual proof is performed in two steps: first, in Sec.~\ref{sec:tsirelson-proof-2}, we build some of the needed formalism by providing a different proof for the feedback-and-measurement version of Tsirelson's automaton.
-Then, we provide the proof for the toric code in Sec.~\ref{sec:FT_proof}.
-The main theorem that we prove can be summarized as follows: \begin{theorem}[Informal, fault tolerance of toric code automaton] Consider a circuit $\mathcal{C}$ on a 0-cell on a torus that consists of $T$ idle operations.
-Construct the iterated fault tolerant simulation of it $FT^{\log_3 L }(\mathcal{C})$.
-Assuming a $p$-bounded gadget error model, there exist positive constants $A, \gamma$ such that the error model for the simulated circuit $\cC$ is $(Ap^\gamma)^{L^{\left \lfloor(\log_3 2)/k\right \rfloor}}$-bounded where $k \leq 34$. \end{theorem}